Social activities

 The LiveUp Facebook page is a great space to find information and share experiences with like-minded people.
 Follow the LiveUp Facebook page for the latest articles, events, and expert tips on how to age well.

-ConnectUp is an online community and safe space where people can share their healthy ageing journey.
+ConnectUp is an online community and safe space where people can share their healthy ageing journeys.

 The benefits of volunteering

-Volunteering is a great way to help causes across Australia fulfil their missions.
-But did you know that volunteering is as good for you as it is for the projects you volunteer for?
+Did you know that volunteering is as good for you as it is for the projects you volunteer for?
+Benefits include: